-Christmas is the most wonderful time of the year, and when you’ve got a babe in arms, it’s that much better.
-There’s nothing quite like snuggling a new baby during the holidays—or exploring Christmas magic with a newly mobile one.
+There’s nothing quite like snuggling a newborn during the holidays—or exploring the season’s magic with a newly mobile one.
 When baby is young, it’s the perfect time to start new family traditions.
 And if you can’t be with family and friends this year, this is how you can make the holidays magical and memorable.
 Try these fun, festive ideas to make this season with your little one as merry and bright as can be.

 Make it a family tradition to cozy up for the same Christmas movies every year.
 Childhood favorites like Rudolph the Red-Nosed Reindeer and Frosty the Snowman are sure to be a hit, but don't hesitate to turn on the classics like It's a Wonderful Life or White Christmas.
 There's no such thing as "too young" when it comes to Christmas movies.

-Whether you stroll through a particularly festive neighborhood, cruise down a drive-through display, or visit a holiday-themed event at a local botanical garden, your child will love watching the twinkling lights and you'll love watching the wonder in baby's eyes as they take in all the sparkly magic for the first time.
+Whether you stroll through a particularly festive neighborhood, cruise down a drive-through display, or visit a holiday-themed event at a local botanical garden, kids of all ages love watching the twinkling lights and you'll love watching the wonder in your baby's eyes as they take in all the sparkly magic.

 6. Start an ornament collection.

 Commemorate your little one’s first Christmas—and start a special holiday tradition—by gifting baby a keepsake ornament each year.
 For this first year, choose an ornament that is personalized with baby’s name and birthdate.
-In the following years, choose an ornament that reflects your little one’s stage of development or interest for that year to make the memories even more special as you look back over the collection from year to year.
-And, when baby is all grown up and ready to start a Christmas of their own (we know; they're never going to leave you, but just in case…), you can send them off with a collection of ornaments that will bring back fond childhood memories.
+In the following years, select an ornament that reflects your little one’s interests for that year.
+And, when baby is all grown up and ready to start Christmas traditions of their own (we know; they're never going to leave you, but just in case…), you can send them off with a collection of ornaments that will bring back fond childhood memories.

 7. Turn up the holiday tunes.

-It's no secret that babies love music or that Christmas music > any other kind of music.
+It's no secret that babies love music and that Christmas music > any other kind of music.
 Creating a music playlist of holiday tunes will keep baby happy all season long…through those long treks to Grandma's house or navigating the mall parking lot.
 If you need inspiration, here are a few of our favorite Christmas songs.

 8. Read Christmas stories.

-Story time with baby is a highlight all year long, but it's even more memorable around the holidays.
+Story time with kids is a highlight all year long, but it's even more memorable around the holidays.
 Cozying up on the couch with your child and a special Christmas-themed story is the stuff that traditions are made of.
 Keep a collection of books—old classics and new favorites—within reach for guaranteed precious moments.
 Check out our favorite holiday books for babies and toddlers.

 Coming together with the people in your community, from oldest to youngest, to share good cheer is one of the best parts of the season.
-Whether you prefer a town tree-lighting, a Christmas Eve service or an open-house event with a shared meal and planned activities, baby will love taking in all the friendly faces, colorful decor and Christmas tunes.
+Whether you prefer a town tree-lighting, a Christmas Eve service or a virtual event, baby will love taking in all the friendly faces, colorful decorations and holiday tunes.

 10. Design a holiday card.

-Christmas just isn’t complete without sending out a family Christmas card.
 Before baby arrived, you could get away with a set of boxed cards.
-But with baby on the scene, it's time for a personalized photo card.
-Dress baby up in a Santa hat or their holiday best, snap a few photos, and then share the beautiful results with friends and family.
+But with a baby on the scene, it's time for a personalized photo card.
+Dress up your child in a Santa hat or their holiday best, snap a few photos, and then share the beautiful results with friends and family.
 Or, go all out and do a professional family photo shoot.
 Find more holiday card inspo here: 9 Adorable (& Hilarious) Ideas for Baby’s Holiday Card

-This tradition has got an expiration date—maybe ten years if baby turns out to have an active imagination (or good sense of humor).
+This tradition has an expiration date—maybe ten years if your child turns out to have an active imagination (or a good sense of humor).
 So don't let the holidays pass you by without planning baby's first visit with the big guy himself.
 Even if your child goes into total meltdown mode, the first meeting with St. Nick is guaranteed to be an iconic moment.
 (Just google "Santa's lap photos" for evidence.)